PrivateAIM/node-hub-api-adapter/README.md

-OVERRIDE_JWKS=""  # JWKS URI to override the endpoints fetched from the IDP issuer (meant for local testing) HTTP_PROXY=""  # Forward proxy address for HTTP requests HTTPS_PROXY=""  # Forward proxy address for HTTPS requests
+OVERRIDE_JWKS=""  # JWKS URI to override the endpoints fetched from the IDP issuer (meant for local testing) HTTP_PROXY=""  # Forward proxy address for HTTP requests HTTPS_PROXY=""  # Forward proxy address for HTTPS requests HEADLESS=false  # Whether the API should also operate in "headless" mode where it'll start analyses automatically
 ```

 | EnvVar                 | Description                                                                                                       |           Default           | Required |